robertdpowell/100-days-of-event-driven-architectures/README.md

 - Between organisations, as companies look to exploit the value of their data in real time.
 - Between frontend and backend

 I also read into bounded contexts, which is a central pattern of DDD and allows us to encapsulate parts of our system.
-Each booundary has its own language to define the events and schemas within
+Each booundary has its own language to define the events and schemas within it.

 EDAs allow the decoupling of areas of our systems through definition of these clear boundaries.
 Decoupling enables flow.